-- → How does J-Band® compare to alternative joint solutions in the categories of air quality, greenhouse gas emissions, and safety? - → How will J-Band's sustainability benefits shift in the future, due to climate factors, distracted driving, and possible policy developments? - → Which agencies and organizations that have control over the adoption and expansion of J-Band, also have interests in sustainability? - → How can J-Band communicate its sustainability benefits to those parties?
+- →How does J-Band compare to alternative joint solutions in the categories of air quality, greenhouse gas emissions, and safety? - →How will J-Band's sustainability benefits shift in the future, due to weather pattern changes, distracted driving, and possible policy developments? - →Which agencies and organizations that have control over the adoption and expansion of J-Band also have interest in sustainability? - →How can J-Band communicate its sustainability benefits to those parties?